News

 Our News Team

-The AIC News Team consists of 15 dedicated analysts from RWTH Aachen University.
-We publish bi-weekly reports covering:
+The AIC News Team consists of 20+ dedicated analysts from RWTH Aachen University.
+We publish a bi-weekly market recap covering:

 • Global equity markets